jadewebb/Document_RAG/README.md

       * No Answer: 40 questions that do not have an answer within the documents

-Datasets were loaded, inspected, and cleaned to edit some questions in the Q&A datasets for clarity and relevance.
+Datasets were loaded, inspected, and cleaned to edit some questions in the Q&A datasets for clarity and relevance

 A Chroma client was used to create a vector database with a custom embedding function that embeds documents and queries using Gemini Embedding 001